Spending time with your in-laws may leave you feeling like you’re walking on eggshells.

 Perhaps you got into a huge disagreement about politics earlier this year and things have been tense ever since.
 Or maybe you get the impression that your in-laws just don’t like you, and haven’t really accepted you into the family.

-In an interview with CNN, Dr. Gottman explains that, “every marriage is a cross-cultural experience regardless of whether people are from different or the same cultures.
+Dr. John Gottman says “every marriage is a cross-cultural experience regardless of whether people are from different or the same cultures.
 They come from different families and the family they create is a brand new culture that has never existed before.”
 The holidays can bring mixed feelings and expectations about this new family culture, especially when it comes to in-laws.

 The following suggestions will empower you to handle uncomfortable situations with confidence.